vegaprotocol/specs/specs/0025-governance.md

 Also not covered is proposal rate limiting, spam protection or fees related to proposals.

+Dependencies between proposals and their impact on voting is to be considered for future work.

 # Guide-level explanation

 Governance enable users to make proposals for changes on the network or vote for existings proposals.
 Proposals should be able to cover multiple aspect of the vega protocol: